 Parking $8 or state parks pass, flushing toilets in the parking lot, 7ish miles, 200 ft elevation gain, easy hike, no dogs.
-Nearest food area was the coastal town of Mendocino.
+The nearest food area was the coastal town of Mendocino.
 We used the free maps at the kiosk as our guide.

 Map My Walk Stats (no laughing!
 We enjoy the hikes, we don’t speed hike)

 This was the first time we had taken the GoPro Hero 5 we bought during the holidays on a hike with low light.
 We were so happy with the results!
 Not only is the video and picture quality great but the low light picture quality without a tripod was exceptional!
 A lot of our DSLR photos came out blurry so a lot of the photos in this post are from the GoPro Hero 5.
 We are so excited to have this in our collection of cameras (2 Nikon DSLRs, 2 iPhones, 1 GoPro) that we take with us on our hikes!
 Can’t wait to explore more of the features!